JackismyShephard/claude-code-tutorials/README.md

 # claude-code-tutorials
-Tutorials and guides for how to use Claude Code optimally.
+This project hosts a collection of tutorials and guides on how to use Claude Code optimally.